natysoz/expo-images-picker/README.md

 ## Best Practice
 - For users who use React + Styled Components Flow.

-Check out how I use it with my Latest app => https://youtu.be/

 ## Features
 -   Permission requests built in.
 -   Getting Multi Assets from the device.